gtk-rs/gtk4-rs/book/src/meson.md

 ## Summary

 That was it.
-The main thing we gained is proper support for icons, gschemas and desktop files.
+The main thing we gained is proper support for icons, GSettings schemas and desktop files.
 As soon as we add internationalization and publish our package, more advantages will emerge!